 Kofu city and its castle

 After having lunch and enjoying the fantastic views, I was ready to head down by 2pm.
 First, I followed a path along the north ridge, and then turned right onto a path going down the mountain in a series of zigzags.
 The path dipped in and out of the sun, and less than an hour later, reached a paved road.
 At 3pm, I was at the entrance of the Maglev Exhibition Center.
 I found the huge diorama of Yamanashi very interesting, as well as the demonstration of the levitation principle (see video).
-I also discovered they had a free shuttle bus which took me directly to Otsuki station, where I boarded the limited express for the short trip back to Tokyo.
+I also discovered I could catch a bus just outside the museum for Otsuki station; after arriving there, I boarded the limited express for the short trip back to Tokyo.